davheld/precision-tracking/README.txt

 First, in params.h, you will need to change the parameter kMinMeasurementVariance to be equal to the average sensor noise, in meters.
 For the HDL-64E Velodyne Lidar, the sensor noise is usually less than 3 cm, so this value is set to 0.03.

 Next, you will need to compute the horizontal and vertical sensor resolution of your sensor as a function of the distance to each tracked object.
-For the HDL-64E Velodyne Lidar, there is a function getSensorResolution(...) in sensor_specs.cpp which performs this calculation.
+For the HDL-64E Velodyne Lidar, there is a function getSensorResolution in sensor_specs.cpp which performs this calculation.
 You can add a function that performs a similar calculation based on the resolution of your sensor.

 After that, you should be all set to start precisely estimating object velocities!